Game Preview: Condors at Canucks, 7 p.m.

 UP NEXT

-The action continues against the Canucks on Saturday at 7 p.m. on AM 800 Fox Sports Radio, AHLTV, and the iHeartRadio App.
+The Condors Western Canada road swing rolls into Calgary on Tuesday and Wednesday at 6 p.m.
+PT on AM 800 Fox Sports Radio, AHLTV, and the iHeartRadio App.

 • Discuss this story on the American Hockey League message board...

-- Wolf Pack Weekend Preview: November 9th, 2023 - Hartford Wolf Pack
+- Wolf Pack Open Home-And-Home Set with Bruins at XL Center - Hartford Wolf Pack

 - Game Preview: Condors at Canucks, 7 p.m. - Bakersfield Condors

-- Hershey Bears to Host Hockey Fights Cancer Night this Sunday - Hershey Bears

-- Barracuda Reassign Defenseman Gannon Laroque to Wichita - San Jose Barracuda
+- Bordeleau Collects a Pair of Points in Barracuda Loss to Checkers - San Jose Barracuda

-- Barracuda Recall Forward Bradley Marek from Wichita - San Jose Barracuda

-- San Diego Gulls to Host Military Appreciation Night on Veterans Day - San Diego Gulls

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.